 1. Using a Washcloth

-The best way to remove earwax is by using a soft washcloth with warm water.
+The best way to remove earwax is by using a soft washcloth dipped in warm water.
 First, dip the washcloth in warm water and squeeze it out to get rid of excess water.
 Then use it to wipe around the outer area of the baby’s ear to gradually clean any earwax that’s trickled outside.
 Most of the wax will fall out on its own.
 The remaining can be wiped off.
 Do not push the washcloth inside the ear canal.
 Take your baby to your paediatrician and let him take a look at his ears.
 Your paediatrician might scrape out the wax inside the ear using a tiny tool.

 2. Using Baby Ear Drops

 Place the dropper close to the baby’s ear, and drop the solution gradually, until the baby’s ear canal is completely full.
 Wait a few minutes for the solution to settle inside the ear.
 Your baby may feel a weird sensation, so ensure to keep him calm.
-The eardrops will soften the wax in the canal, which will then flow out of the ear.
-Next dip a washcloth in warm water, squeeze out excess water, and clean up any excess drops and the wax that flowed out of the ear.
+The ear drops will soften the wax in the canal, which will then flow out of the ear.
+Next dip a washcloth in warm water, squeeze out excess water and clean up any excess drops and the wax that flowed out of the ear.
 Do not try to put the washcloth inside baby ears.
-This treatment needs to be repeated for at least three to five days.
-Once done, during one of the baby’s baths, use a rubber dropper and squirt lukewarm water into the blocked ear of the baby.
-Large chunks of wax will flow out of their ear, opening up the ear canal.
+This treatment needs to be repeated for at least three to five days as recommended by your doctor.